-ACK provides the following three types of Kubernetes clusters: Dedicated Kubernetes clusters, Managed Kubernetes clusters, and Serverless Kubernetes clusters.
+ACK provides the following three cluster types: dedicated Kubernetes clusters, managed Kubernetes clusters, and serverless Kubernetes clusters.

 - Cluster management

 - Create clusters: You can create multiple types of cluster based on your requirements, choose multiple types of worker node, and flexibly customize the configurations.

 - Upgrade clusters: You can upgrade Kubernetes with a few clicks and manage the upgrade of system components in a unified manner.

 - Manage node pools: You can manage the lifecycle of node pools.
 You can configure node pools of different specifications in a cluster, such as vSwitches, runtimes, operating systems, and security groups.

 - Elastic scaling: You can scale in and scale out resources in the console with a few clicks based on your requirements.
 You can also use service-level affinity rules and scale up resources.

 - Manage multiple clusters: You can manage applications in data centers and clusters in multiple clouds and regions in a unified manner.